logself1988/learning-system-programming/docs/cpp/CP5/CP5-1-The-Basics.md

 The type that the compiler infers for `auto` is not always exactly the same as the initializer's type:

-1. when we use a reference as an intializer, the initializer is the corresponding object: drop `&`
+1. when we use a reference as an initializer, the initializer is the corresponding object: drop `&`

 ``` c++
 int i = 0; &r = i;  // i: int, r: int&
 auto a = r;         // a is int
 ```

-2. `auto` ordinarily ignores (intializer's) top-level `const`s: drop top-level `const`
+2. `auto` ordinarily ignores (initializer's) top-level `const`s: drop top-level `const`

 ``` c++
 // int i = 0;